gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 title: Static vs Normal Queries
 ---

-## TODO Difference between normal and Static Queries
+## How StaticQuery differs from page query

+StaticQuery can do most of the things that page query can, including fragments.
+The main differences are:

+- page queries can accept variables (via `pageContext`) but can only be added to _page_ components
+- StaticQuery does not accept variables (hence the name "static"), but can be used in _any_ component, including pages
+- StaticQuery does not work with raw React.createElement calls; please use JSX, e.g. `<StaticQuery />`
-Static Queries don't need to get run for each page.
-Just once
+- Static Queries don't need to get run for each page.(ie:Just once)

 ### staticQueryComponents